 He studied at the Royal College of Music in London and started his career as a pianist.
 In 1982 he decided to devote himself wholly to conducting.
-Since then he has performed with many of the leading European orchestras and, from 1989 to 1992, was Music Director of the Orchestra of Porto, which he founded at the request of the Portuguese government.
+Since then he has performed with many of the leading European orchestras and, from 1989 to 1992, was Music Director of the Orchestra of Porto.

 In 1988 he made a sensational debut as an opera conductor with Macbeth at the Vienna State Opera and became its permanent guest conductor from 1991, giving about one hundred performances.
-He now regularly conducts in the world’s leading opera houses, including Covent Garden, the Opéra National Paris-Bastille and the operas of Berlin, Hamburg, Rome, Lisbon and Santiago in Chile.
+He now regularly conducts in the world’s leading opera houses.

-Jan Latham-Koenig was Music Director of both the Orchestre Philharmonique de Strasbourg and Opéra National du Rhin from 1997 to 2002.
-In 2005 he was appointed Music Director at the Teatro Massimo in Palermo.
-He is the first British conductor to hold such a post at one of the major Italian theatres, having previously held the position of Principal Guest Conductor of the Teatro dell’Opera di Roma.
+He was Music Director of both the Orchestre Philharmonique de Strasbourg and Opéra National du Rhin from 1997 to 2002.
+In 2005 he was appointed Music Director at the Teatro Massimo in Palermo, having previously held the position of Principal Guest Conductor of the Teatro dell’Opera di Roma.

-From 2007 to 2010 Jan Latham-Koenig was Music Director at the Teatro Municipal of Santiago in Chile.
-He has also been director of the Wroclaw Symphony Orchestra in Poland, the Wratislavia Cantans International Festival, the Cantiere Internazionale d’Arte di Montepulciano and of the Young Janáček Philharmonic.
-He was Principal Guest Conductor of the Filarmonica del Teatro Regio in Turin and Artistic Director of the Orquesta Filarmónica de la UNAM in Mexico City (2012–2015).
-Since 2013 he has been Artistic Director of the Flanders Symphony Orchestra in Bruges (Belgium).
+From 2007 to 2010 he was Music Director at the Teatro Municipal of Santiago, Chile.
+He has also been director of the Wroclaw Symphony Orchestra, Poland, the Wratislavia Cantans International Festival, the Cantiere Internazionale d’Arte di Montepulciano and of the Young Janáček Philharmonic.
+He was Principal Guest Conductor of the Filarmonica del Teatro Regio, Turin and Artistic Director of the Orquesta Filarmónica de la UNAM, Mexico City (2012–2015).
+From 2013 to 2019 he was Artistic Director of the Flanders Symphony Orchestra.

-Jan Latham-Koenig has been nominated three times as Best Conductor in Russia’s prestigious Golden Mask Awards, winning in 2014 for Tristan und Isolde, the first time Wagner’s opera had been performed in Moscow.
-Novaya Opera was nominated as Best Opera Company of the year at the International Opera Awards in 2015 and this year as Best Opera Orchestra.
+Winner of the prestigious Onegin Prize in St Petersburg in 2019, Jan Latham-Koenig has been nominated four times as Best Conductor in Russia’s prestigious Golden Mask Awards, winning in 2014 for Tristan und Isolde.
+Novaya Opera was nominated as Best Opera Company of the Year at the International Opera Awards in 2015 and as Best Opera Orchestra in 2019.